Insights

 Beyond automation to alignment

 Interfaces won’t disappear.
-They’ll become more embedded, more adaptive, and more aligned with intent.
+They’ll become more ephemeral, adaptive, and aligned with intent.
 As systems grow more interpretive, the human side of design becomes more critical, not less.

-This represents a shift in how we approach digital design: from crafting beautiful interfaces to building intelligent partnerships.
-For designers, it promises interfaces that don’t just look intuitive.
-They actually are.
+This is a fundamental shift in how we approach digital design: from crafting beautiful, usable interfaces to building intelligent partnerships.
+For designers, it promises interfaces that don’t just look intuitive—they actually are.

 Continue reading the full series on Human Computing